naston70/jeremys-it-lab/99.MISC/neil-anderson/Security-Threat-Landscape/security.md

 - attacker can then read and optionally modify the data
 - ARP spoofing is a well known man in the middle attack

+Password Attacks: an attacker with connectivity to a login window can attempt to gain access to the system behind it.
+- Enumeration techniques attempt to discover usernames
+- Password cracking techniques attempt to learn user passwords
+- Methods include:
+    - Guessing
+    - Brute force
+    - Dictionary attacks

+Buffer Overflow Attacks: send malformed and / or too much data to the target system, this can cause a dos or compromise of the target system

+Packet Sniffers: attacker has compromised a target system or insert themselves into the network path, Packet sniffers such as WireShark can be used to read the sent and received packets
+- Any unencrypted sensitive information can be learned by the attacker
+- They can use this to damage the organisation or escalate the attack